Fantômas: Polish

-The 1979 Polish edition of the novella Fantomas contra los vampiros multinacionales by Julio Cortázar, published as Fantomas przeciw wielonarodowym wampirom (Fantomas Against the Multinational Vampires) featured a series of illustrations by painter Jerzy Skarżyński, which formed a mini-comic book about Fantômas, largely independent from the plot of the novella.
+The 1979 Polish edition of the novella Fantomas contra los vampiros multinacionales by Julio Cortázar, published as Fantomas przeciw wielonarodowym wampirom (Fantomas Against the Multinational Vampires), featured a series of illustrations by painter Jerzy Skarżyński, which formed a mini-comic book about Fantômas, largely independent from the plot of the novella.
 Fantômas's depiction in the comic was based on the appearance of Jean Marais in the 1964 film.

 New fiction

 "Yes Virginia, There is a Fantomas" by William Patrick Maynard was published in Tales of the Shadowmen Volume 6, published in 2009 by Black Coat Press.
 Fantomas has appeared in several stories in the series.

-The first third of the novella, "Reign of Terror" by R. Allen Leider was published in Awesome Tales No. 3, published in 2016 by Bold Venture Press.
+The first third of the novella, "Reign of Terror" by R. Allen Leider, was published in Awesome Tales No. 3, published in 2016 by Bold Venture Press.
 The second third of the novella was published in Awesome Tales No. 9, with the final third coming.

 Cultural influence

-The Fantômas novels and the subsequent films were highly regarded by the French avant-garde of the day, particularly by the surrealists.
-Blaise Cendrars called the series "the modern Aeneid"; Guillaume Apollinaire said that "from the imaginative standpoint Fantômas is one of the richest works that exist".
+Partly influenced by the Era of Attacks (1892-1894) and most especially by the figure of Ravachol, a 'people's avenger' who was glorified and whom the police hunted down, the Fantômas novels and the subsequent films were highly regarded by the French avant-garde of the day, particularly by the surrealists.
+Blaise Cendrars called the series "the modern Aeneid", while Guillaume Apollinaire said that "from the imaginative standpoint Fantômas is one of the richest works that exist".
 The painter René Magritte, the surrealist poet and novelist Robert Desnos and the cubist painter Juan Gris produced works alluding to Fantômas.

 The films were also popular in the Soviet Union.
-After their success Fantômas had a short appearance in two popular Soviet comedies: Seven Old Men and One Girl (1968) and Grandads-Robbers (1972).
+After their success Fantômas had a short appearance in two popular Soviet comedies: Seven Old Men and a Girl (1968) and Grandads-Robbers (1972).
 In 2007, Russian author Andrey Shary published the book Sign F: Fantomas in Books and on the Screen, dealing in particular with this phenomenon.

-In October 2021, Kanye West was seen wearing a Fantômas-style mask while at the Berlin Brandenburg Airport.
+Fantômas is an American heavy metal supergroup formed in 1998 in California.
+It features vocalist Mike Patton (Faith No More, Mr. Bungle), drummer Dave Lombardo (ex-Slayer), guitarist Buzz Osborne (Melvins) and bassist Trevor Dunn (Mr. Bungle, Tomahawk).